How to move goods by road including the type of vehicles used, key documents, insurance and licensing.

 This allows vehicles to cross numerous borders without repeated customs checks.
 Goods are checked and sealed at the outset, and the vehicle is then waved through by customs authorities until it reaches its final destination.
 Traders must set up a security bond with the Road Haulage Association or the Freight Transport Association.

 TIR doesn’t apply to journeys within the EU because there are no customs checks for EU-only journeys.

 This explains the procedures you must comply with for carrying dangerous goods by road.

 You may see two different terms used to refer to these rules - ADR and the Carriage Regulations - but both refer to the same provisions.
 ADR is a Europe-wide code on dangerous goods, while the Carriage Regulations translate that code into UK legislation.
-The Carriage Regulations also apply to the transport of goods by rail - see the guide on moving goods by rail.
+The Carriage Regulations also apply to the transport of goods by rail.

 The regulations apply to carriers and traders.
 Traders are often asked to produce the dangerous goods declaration and supporting documents (such as vehicle documentation, safety and accident reporting) and to ensure the goods are suitably packaged and labelled.
 Traders must also comply with two key sets of duties - classification and packaging.

 Any dangerous goods you’re transporting must be marked with their name, description and United Nations (UN) number.

 |4||Flammable solids||Flammable solid|

 |Spontaneously combustible substance|

 |Substance which emits flammable gas in contact with water|